The most afordable way to do your MOVE.

 Not being ready when the movers arrive

-When we are at the clock we work for you, and we will make every effort to do what you ask.
-However certain things you may ask - connecting, disconnecting, removing appliances involving pluming, electrical or carpenting needs to be done by professional : waterbed,aquarium, terrarium, refrigerator, washer, dryer, grandfather clock, plants...etc.
+When we are on the clock we work for you, and we will make every effort to do what you ask.
+However certain things you may ask - connecting, disconnecting, removing appliances involving plumbing, electrical or carpenting need to be done by a professional. waterbed,aquarium, terrarium, refrigerator, washer, dryer, grandfather clock, plants...etc.

 Flat screen TVs and Keyboards.
-These are reseptive to damage from extreme temperatures, slight bumps, and altitude changes.
+These are prone to damage from extreme temperatures, slight bumps, and altitude changes.
 The original packaging is the best.

-Furniture assembled in the room, needs to make sure can go out of the room, or need to be disassembled before the movers arrive.
+Furniture assembled in the room needs to be able to go out of the room, or needs to be disassembled before the movers arrive.
 It may take hours to be done by movers.

-(2 men loading within 30 ft. from the door to the truck, no stairs please note that we have a 2 hour minimum)
+(2 men loading within 30 ft. from the door to the truck, no flight of stairs.
+Please note that we have a 2 hour minimum)